 Months of entry

-The Department of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.
+The School of Life, Health and Chemical Sciences brings together world-class researchers from the disciplines of neuroscience, psychology, cell and molecular biology, immunology, medicinal chemistry, materials chemistry and genetics.

-The department has a vibrant research culture that facilitates collaborative alliances across scientific disciplines.
+The School has a vibrant research culture that facilitates collaborative alliances across scientific disciplines.
 It provides a nurturing scientific home for doctoral and post-doctoral researchers at the outset of their careers and those seeking to achieve success in their fields.
 We are committed to providing an integrated research support system of laboratories, and highly skilled technical staff in order to meet our scientific aims: to continue to forge technological and translational development partnerships and to train the next generation of scientists.
 The additional value we can offer to candidates in these areas is the increasingly integrated approach taken by The Open University across STEM subjects.
-Collaboration across the Faculty of Science, with colleagues in the faculties of Health & Social Care, Social Sciences, and Mathematics, Computing and Technology together provides unique opportunities for interdisciplinary research, science outreach and science communication.
+Cross-faculty collaboration provides unique opportunities for interdisciplinary research, science outreach and science communication.